Arkhangelsk Gospel: Description

 The manuscript consists of 178 pages of different sizes ranging from 20×16 centimetres to 20.5×16.8 cm.
 The tops of the leaves have been cut off with damage of numbering of the quires.
 The manuscript is written on parchment made from calf skins.
 Experts describe the quality of the material as low: rough manufacture of the leather, very economical open.
 Fifty-four pages have various defects: rough fields which have been not sewn up or have unfilled holes, the filed parts of the leaves.
-The Archangel Gospel is in a satisfactory condition; the parchment is not polluted, and traces of moisture are absent, but a number of sheets show traces of wormholes.
+The Arkhangelsk Gospel is in a satisfactory condition; the parchment is not polluted, and traces of moisture are absent, but a number of sheets show traces of wormholes.
 It appears that some sheets had ink and cinnabar droplets fall on them, but this does not interfere with the text's legibility.
 As the restoration of the manuscript from the moment of its discovery was never successful, the manuscript needs a new binding of the book block and strengthening of reliure.

 The manuscript lost six of the 8-folios quires (three in the beginning, two between leaves 84 and 85, one between leaves 100 and 101) and five separate leaves — together 53 leaves are lost.
 Separately last leaf of the manuscript is sewn to the book block with the text-palimpsest (presumably 12th century), written on the old washed off text.

 The main text of the manuscript was written by two scribes.
 It is believed, that the work of these scribes was distributed before work was started.
 As it « was done, possibly, for acceleration it is difficult to assume an opportunity of using the general original ».